MrMO-cyber/Loan-Predication/README.md

 Past Delinquency History

-These features provide insight into customer financial behavior, stability, and creditworthiness.
+These features capture customer financial behavior, stability, and creditworthiness.

-Tools & Environment
+🛠 Tools & Environment

 Platform: Google Colab

-Language: Python
+Programming Language: Python

-Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn
+Libraries Used:

+pandas

+numpy

+scikit-learn

+matplotlib

+seaborn

-All data preprocessing, model training, and evaluation were performed in a Google Colab Notebook for efficiency and reproducibility.
+All preprocessing, training, and evaluation were conducted in a Google Colab Notebook for efficiency and reproducibility.

-Methodology
+🔍 Methodology

 Data loading and exploration

 Data preprocessing and feature preparation

-Model training using supervised classification algorithms
+Training supervised classification models

-Model evaluation and comparison
+Model evaluation and performance comparison

 Analysis of feature importance and credit risk factors

-Objective
+🎯 Project Objectives

 Predict whether a customer will default on a loan

 Identify the most influential features affecting credit risk

-Results
+📈 Results

-The trained models demonstrate the ability to distinguish between high-risk and low-risk customers, helping financial institutions improve loan approval decisions and reduce default risk.
+The trained models successfully differentiate between high-risk and low-risk customers, demonstrating the effectiveness of machine learning in credit risk prediction and financial decision support.